 - Piazza: You may find Piazza a useful resource for all class-related questions and discussion.
 Piazza is a questionand-answer platform specifically designed to expedite answers to your questions, using the collective knowledge of your classmates and instructor.
 It has several features that facilitate discussion of mathematics, most notably support of mathematical typesetting (LaTeX).
 You are encouraged to answer your classmates' questions, or to brainstorm towards answers, every bit as much as you are encouraged to ask questions.
-Here are the links:

-- Piazza Signup link .

-- Piazza Class link.
+Here is the link: - Piazza Class link.